Accent Modification: Improve Clarity in Speech and Communication

 The Role of Speech-Language Pathologists

-Speech-Language Pathologists are experts trained to help with speech issues, including accent modification.
-They start by evaluating your speech to pinpoint aspects of your accent that may be causing difficulties in communication.
-This involves listening to how you use your mouth, tongue, and lips to make sounds—something most of us don’t even think about.
+Speech-Language Pathologists are trained professionals who help people improve their speech, including accent modification.
+They start by listening to your speech to find the parts of your accent that might cause misunderstandings.
+This includes paying attention to how you use your mouth, tongue, and lips to form sounds—things we do automatically!

 Common Accent Modification Techniques